koushik80/hybrid-infra-azure-intern-project/README.md

 </div>

-<h4 align="left">Note: Feel free to reach out to me for guidance and assistance throughout the project.
+<h4 align="left">Note: Feel free to reach out to me for guidance and assistance throughout the internship.
 I will be pleased to have you on board and your contributions to the world of IT system architecture!</h4>

 ---